-We take a multi-pronged approach to addressing human rights risks in our agricultural supply chain.
+We take a multi-pronged approach to addressing human rights and child labor risks in our agricultural supply chain.
 Our initial assessment is based on Verisk Maplecroft® risk indices related to human and labor rights for countries where we operate.
 Our risk assessment methodology includes the identification of risk factors and probability and severity of actual or potential risks.
 Our goal is to drive change and implement long-lasting solutions that can help secure the sustainability of agricultural communities.

-Throughout our farm monitoring visits, we collect data on the farm and from the grower so that we can assess the risk level of each farm.
+Throughout our farm monitoring visits, we collect data on the farm and from the grower so we can assess the risk level of each farm.
 These risk assessments allow us to focus our training and monitoring on higher risk growers.
-In respect of mitigation of risk and addressing any potential violations of ALP, if it is determined that there is a violation of the ALP policy and/or applicable regulations, the field technician will record the violation in SENTRI®, our track-and-trace platform.
-SENTRI has the capability to track more than 700 data points throughout the supply chain, including ALP violations.
+With respect to mitigation of risk and addressing any potential violations of ALP, if it is determined that there is a violation of the ALP policy and/or applicable regulations, the field technician will record the violation in SENTRI®, our track-and-trace platform.
+SENTRI® has the capability to capture hundreds of data points throughout the supply chain, including ALP-related violations such as child labor.

 The field staff will begin communication with the grower and worker(s) to obtain additional information about the relationship.
 The field staff will then remind the grower about their contractual obligations and develop an action plan to resolve the situation.
 On a follow-up visit, the field staff will check on the situation and determine whether the individual(s) is still at risk.
 If the situation has been resolved, the case will be closed.
 If not, the field staff will seek guidance from their superior on next steps.
 While our primary goal is to drive continuous improvement, if a grower does not demonstrate a willingness to address and permanently resolve the issue, we reserve the right to terminate or not renew a contract.
+In addition to our internal risk assessments, we participate in industry assessments in order to incorporate additional stakeholder feedback.